Compounded Tirzepatide Online in 2026: The Complete Guide

 What is compounded tirzepatide?

-Compounded tirzepatide is a prescription medication prepared by a state-licensed compounding pharmacy using the same FDA-registered active pharmaceutical ingredient as the brand-name medications Mounjaro and Zepbound.
+Compounded tirzepatide is a prescription medication prepared by a state-licensed compounding pharmacy using an active pharmaceutical ingredient that meets United States Pharmacopeia (USP) standards.
+It is not FDA-approved as a final product and is not a generic version of, or interchangeable with, any brand-name medication.
 Tirzepatide is a dual GIP and GLP-1 receptor agonist, meaning it activates two gut hormone receptors at the same time.
-The compounded preparation is not FDA-approved as a final product, but the active ingredient is FDA-registered, and the medication is prescribed by a US-licensed physician for an individual patient.
+The compounded preparation is not FDA-approved as a final product, but the active ingredient meets United States Pharmacopeia (USP) standards, and the medication is prescribed by a US-licensed physician for an individual patient.

 How much does compounded tirzepatide cost online in 2026?

 In 2026, compounded tirzepatide from US-licensed telehealth platforms typically ranges from $299 to $549 per month.
-Through Majesta Health, our Performance plan is $329 your first month and $429 per month after, with the physician consultation, medication, discreet shipping, and Month 6 medication included after five consecutive paid cycles.
-Brand-name Zepbound is around $1,086 per month and Mounjaro is around $968 to $1,150 per month without insurance.
+Through Majesta Health, our Performance plan is $339 your first month and $439 per month after, with the physician consultation, medication, and discreet shipping included.
+Brand-name prices and insurance coverage vary widely; current brand pricing is published by the manufacturers.

 Is compounded tirzepatide the same as Mounjaro or Zepbound?